 Baltimore, MD: Dr. Ben Carson, neurosurgeon, leads a seventy-member surgical team at Johns Hopkins Hospital in separating Siamese twins joined at the cranium.

-Dr. Marilyn Hughes Gaston becomes the first female and first African American to direct a public health service bureau (the Bureau of Primary Health Care in the United States Department of Health and Human Services).
+Dr. Marilyn Hughes Gaston becomes the first female and first African American physician to direct the Health Resources and Services Administration’s Bureau of Primary Health Care.
+She was also the second black woman to serve as assistant surgeon general, achieving the rank of rear admiral in the U.S. Public Health Service.
 Her 1986 study of sickle-cell disease led to a nationwide screening program to test newborns for immediate treatment.

 Dr. Vivian Pinn is the first female and first African-American woman Director of the Office of Research on Women's Health, National Institutes of Health, which oversees research on women and insures that they are represented in broad clinical trials.

 Dr. Mae C. Jemison, the first Black female astronaut in NASA history, becomes the first Black woman in space, as part of SPACELAB J, a successful joint U.S. and Japanese science mission.
 A graduate of Cornell University Medical School, Jemison served in the Peace Corps as its area medical officer from 1983 to 1985 in the West African countries of Sierra Leone and Liberia.

 Dr. Edward S. Cooper is the first African American elected as National President of the American Heart Association.

 Dr. Joycelyn Elders is the first African American to be appointed as U.S. Surgeon General.

 Dr. Barbara Ross-Lee is the first African-American woman to be appointed Dean of a U.S. medical school (Ohio University College of Osteopathic Medicine)